Euphredes/Greanleaf/README.txt

 fifteen years.
 Strong and sensitive thinker with thousands of words expressed in various structures
-from: my diverse life experiences, as well as careful reading and listening.
+from: diverse life experiences, as well as careful reading and listening.

 Past Master Councilor of John Greenleaf